 - The potential risk factors and warning signs for a range of mental health problems, including: depression, anxiety/trauma, psychosis and psychotic disorders, eating disorders, substance use disorders, and self-injury

 - An understanding of the prevalence of various mental health disorders in the U.S. and the need for reduced stigma in their communities

 - A 5-step action plan encompassing the skills, resources and knowledge to assess the situation, to select and implement appropriate interventions, and to help the individual in crisis connect with appropriate professional care

 - The appropriate professional, peer, social, and self-help resources available to help someone with a mental health problem

 Who should become a Mental Health First Aider?

 Everyone can benefit from this important program.
 Specific audiences for each training vary, but include hospitals and federally qualified health centers, state policymakers, employers and chambers of commerce, faith communities, school personnel, state police and corrections staff, nursing home staff, mental health authorizes support staff, young people, families and the general public.

-For more information about the program or to request training, please contact Tina Zimmerman, Manager of Special Projects at Allegheny HealthChoices, Inc. at 412-325-1100 x7764 or at email@example.com.
+For more information about the program or to request training, please contact Glynis Arnold, Training Coordinator at Allegheny HealthChoices, Inc. at 412-325-1100 x7793 or at firstname.lastname@example.org.